Skip to yearly menu bar Skip to main content

 All submissions that include a dataset as a contribution must provide answers to these RAI fields, at least in the Croissant file.
 Failure to do so may constitute grounds for rejection.

 The table below contains a high-level overview of the minimal RAI data.
-We will provide a more detailed description with examples soon.
+A much more detailed description with examples can be found in the NeurIPS Evaluations and Datasets RAI guideline.

 Data limitations